-Rob Hadath, when asked about assessment and reporting in his high school mathematics class said, “Now when I look to assessment, I look at it more as just finding the truth.
+When asked about assessment and reporting in his high school mathematics class, Rob Hadath said, “When I look to assessment, I look at it more as just finding the truth.
 What is the true ability of the student and how can I most accurately reflect that?”

-- Triangulation – At all levels of the organization, we collect evidence from multiple sources over time – product, observation, and conversation – and when we use triangulated evidence, many pathways to the truth emerge.
+- Triangulation – At all levels of the organization, we collect evidence from multiple sources over time – product, observation, and conversation.
+When we use this triangulated evidence, many pathways to the truth emerge.

-- Tight feedback cycles – Because you are in close contact with the learner and you check in while in process, the teacher, the leader, and the learner himself/herself can make ‘just-in-time’ adjustments.
-And because the adjustments are witnessed, you learn more of the truth.
+- Tight feedback cycles – Because you are in close contact with the learner and you check in while in process, the teacher, the leader, and the learner can make ‘just-in-time’ adjustments.
+Because the adjustments are witnessed, you learn more of the truth.

 These actions form the foundation upon which our informed professional judgment can rest; this allows us to, as Rob Hadath says, “…find the truth.”